Why we are here and what we do

 We visit residential homes, day centres, community health clinics and day hospitals; running Hearing Help Sessions, where several people can be helped in one visit.

 We have a team of dedicated volunteers many of whom are hard of hearing themselves so can empathise as well as offer practical help.
 We offer a home visiting service for housebound clients living within our operational area.

 New hearing aid wearers may need encouragement to persevere with their hearing aids.
 Many people struggle with the practical aspects of a hearing aid, even fitting the mould into the ear can be a major problem.
 Our volunteers are trained to clean, re-tube and carry out basic maintenance on all NHS hearing aids and will spend as much time with a client as is required, making several visits if necessary.

 We have a wide range of specialist equipment that is available to improve communication in daily life such as amplified telephones, flashing doorbells etc. This equipment can be demonstrated and then lent on short term loan to be tried in the client’s home environment.

 We seek to increase the “deaf awareness” of families, friends and carers in order that they too may become more effective communicators.
 We also seek to increase the “deaf awareness” of service providers by encouraging them to train their staff in deaf awareness.

 Ultimately, we would wish to educate young people to the dangers of excessive noise thus helping prevent hearing loss in later life.

-Hearing Help Essex receives funding from Chelmsford City Council, Mid Essex Clinical Commissioning Group, grant making trusts and local organisations also support the work of the charity.
+Hearing Help Essex receives funding from Chelmsford City Council, Mid Essex Clinical Commissioning Group, ECL, grant making trusts and local organisations also support the work of the charity.
 Our help and advice is free to our clients, but donations are always welcome.